MokshithKondabattula/Scorely-Flutter/README.md

 ## Scorely - Live Cricket Score App

- Scorely is a Flutter-based mobile application that aims to provide cricket enthusiasts with real-time cricket match scores, detailed match info and upcoming series list.
+ Scorely is a Flutter-based mobile application that aims to provide cricket fanatics with real-time cricket match scores, detailed match info and upcoming series list.

 ## Features